-It’s probably not reasonable for me to equate my general ability to excel at life with the ability to make a fluffy, fresh batch of biscuits faster than you can say “pass the butter!” but now that I have this recipe for Easy Drop Biscuits in my arsenal, I’m beginning to wonder if there really is anything I can’t do.
+It’s probably not reasonable for me to equate my general ability to excel at life with the ability to make a fluffy, fresh batch of biscuits faster than you can say “pass the butter!” but now that I have this recipe for easy Drop Biscuits in my arsenal, I’m beginning to wonder if there really is anything I can’t do.
+Drop biscuits give you that kind of swagger.

 A good biscuit is like a good pie crust in exactly one important way: it feels pretty fabulous to be able to make a good one.
 You take a bite, the flaky layers melt in your mouth, and you think I DID THAT.
 Sing my praises, pass me another.
 Please, thank you, bye.